 - 4.2.2 Each employer must have a policy on timetabling, developed in consultation with its teaching staff.
-This policy shall incorporate: - (a) the implementation and administration of the maximum timetabled classroom teaching provisions of clause 4.2.3 to clause 4.2.5 below; - (b) reference to other matters including class sizes and hours of duty outside of timetabled hours which impact on timetabling practices; - (c) a process to provide for circumstances where, for genuine reason during timetabling or at short notice, the maximum timetabled classroom teaching time described in clause 4.2.3 are exceeded. - 4.2.3 Teachers predominantly teaching year 7-13 classes The following provisions, which are subject to clause 4.2.2, apply to teachers who are timetabled to teach 80% or more of their teaching time in year 7-13 classes. - (a) A full-time teacher's maximum timetabled classroom teaching time shall be 20 hours per week, which may be a combination of differing periods of time but may total no more than 20 hours.
-Full-time teachers shall, subject to clause 4.2.2 above, have a maximum of 20 hours of timetabled classroom teaching time per week.
+This policy shall incorporate: - the implementation and administration of the maximum timetabled classroom teaching provisions of clause 4.2.3 to clause 4.2.5 below; - (b) reference to other matters including class sizes and hours of duty outside of timetabled hours which impact on timetabling practices; - (c) a process to provide for circumstances where, for genuine reason during timetabling or at short notice, the maximum timetabled classroom teaching time described in clause 4.2.3 are exceeded. - 4.2.3 Teachers predominantly teaching year 7-13 classes

+The following provisions apply to teachers who are timetabled to teach 80% or more of their teaching time in year 7-13 classes.

+(a) Full-time teachers shall, subject to clause 4.2.2 above, have a maximum of 20 hours of timetabled classroom teaching time per week.
 The maximum timetabled teaching time of 20 hours per week may be a combination of differing periods of time but may total no more than 20 hours.